Pupil Premium & Sports Funding

 Pupil Premium funding is given to each school to support the needs of pupils who are eligible or have been eligible to receive free school meals.

-For the financial year 2016/2017 the school received £33,000.
-We expect to receive £29,620 in the 2017/2018 budget.
+For the financial year April 2016 to March 2017 the school received £33,000.

 The senior leadership team have discussed with staff various strategies for the best use of this funding.
 We continue to support children with extra curricular activities and the availability to learn to play a musical instrument.
 We positively encourage these children to join extra curricular clubs and have provided some extra curricular activities to encourage the children to maintain good self esteem.

 Homework clubs have been provided to encourage any child to take responsibility for their learning and pupil premium children have been encouraged to take these opportunities to complete homework.

 Specific pre-learning of key concepts of literacy and numeracy have been identified as a method of supporting children with their learning.
 Small group work supported by a teacher addresses concepts the children will face in the next class lesson giving them the confidence to take part in the main lesson more confidently.
 The children who take part in these pre teaching activities have been more engaged in the main activities during class lessons.
 The small group work enables children to explore their misconceptions in a safe supportive environment.
 Targets are set for all children and progress is tracked throughout the term with half termly check points and termly pupil progress meetings.

 Details of how the Pupil Premium was spent September 2016 to August 2017

 Teachers have run support groups across Key Stage 1 and 2.
 Pre teaching strategy has been used in Key Stage 2 to give the children a higher level of confidence when they meet different concepts within the whole class sessions.